 Scenario 2: Pure Dynatrace Managed setup

-If you want your cluster to receive monitoring data from external OneAgents, or if you want to use our Digital Experience Monitoring (DEM) services, such as synthetic monitoring or analysis of user sessions from an external context, you need to expose the cluster to external networks and configure a public IP address.
+If you want your cluster to receive monitoring data from external OneAgents, or if you want to use our Digital Experience Monitoring (DEM) services, you need to expose the cluster to external networks and configure a public IP address.
+The DEM services include:

 Exposing the cluster directly to external networks isn't recommended for security reasons.
 Therefore, we suggest using one or more Cluster ActiveGates as mediating proxies for pre-processing of OneAgent and DEM traffic.
 Cluster ActiveGates will be recognized by the cluster and can be configured through the Cluster Management Console similar to cluster nodes.
 The image below shows the relevant communication ports for each case.